-Using internal resources or borrowing on a short-term basis allows the Council to reduce net borrowing costs (despite foregone investment income) and reduce overall treasury risk.
-The benefits of using internal resources short-term borrowing will be monitored regularly against the potential for incurring additional costs by deferring borrowing into future years when long-term borrowing rates are forecast to rise modestly.
-The Council's treasury management advisors will assist the Council with this 'cost of carry' and breakeven analysis.
-Its output may determine whether the Authority borrows additional sums at long-term fixed rates in 2021/22 with a view to keeping future interest costs low, even if this causes additional cost in the short-term.
+Where possible internal resources will be used to fund capital expenditure as this allows the Council to reduce net borrowing costs (despite foregone investment income) and reduce overall treasury risk.
+However, given the Council's extensive capital programme, it is inevitable that substantial borrowing will need to take place.
+The benefits of using long-term borrowing will be monitored regularly and the Council's treasury management advisors will assist the Council with this 'cost of carry' and breakeven analysis.
+The output may determine whether the Council borrows additional sums at long-term fixed rates in 2022/23 with a view to keeping future interest costs low, even if this causes additional cost in the short-term.

-The Council has previously raised the majority of its long-term borrowing from the PWLB but will consider long-term loans from other sources including banks, pensions and local authorities in order to lower interest costs and reduce overreliance on one source of funding in line with the CIPFA Code.
+The Council has previously raised the majority of its long-term borrowing from the PWLB but will consider long-term loans from other sources including banks, pensions and local authorities in order to lower interest costs and reduce over-reliance on one source of funding in line with the CIPFA Code.
 PWLB loans are no longer available to local authorities planning to buy investment assets primarily for yield but as the Council does not have such plans then the PWLB should continue to be a potential source of long-term borrowing for the Council.